 This is a study abroad course that will further develop students' four skills of listening, speaking, reading and writing in French.
 Students will consolidate their knowledge of grammar through contextualized analysis.
-Students will also do further work on selected contemporary themes related to French society and institutions (e.g., the press in France, cinema, food, etc.) Prerequisite: FRN 102 or departmental approval.
-GPA of 3.0 or
+Students will also do further work on selected contemporary themes related to French society and institutions (e.g., the press in France, cinema, food, etc.) Prerequisite: FRN 106 or FRN 121 or departmental approval